marketdesignresearch/MVNN/README.md

 [Monotone-Value Neural Networks: Exploiting Preference Monotonicity in Combinatorial Assignment](https://arxiv.org/abs/2109.15117).
 The algorithms are described in detail in the this paper.

 ## Note that there exists an updated source code for the class of monotone-value neural networks (MVNNs) [here (i.e., *mvnns/mvnn.py and mvnns/layers.py*)](https://github.com/marketdesignresearch/BOCA) with the following updates:
-* Novel weight initialization method specialized for MVNNs that prevents from getting stuck in the training exspecially for large architectures.
+* Novel weight initialization method specialized for MVNNs that prevents from getting stuck when training, exspecially for large architectures.
 * Trainable cutoff $t$ of bRelu activation function.
 * Linear skip connections